 American United Federal Credit Union has been serving members since December 1952.
 The credit union is a wholly member-owned, non-profit cooperative financial institution, dedicated to serving the financial needs of its members.
 We pledge ourselves to be the difference that makes a difference in the lives of our members.

-Membership in American United is open to anyone who lives, works, worships, volunteers, attends school, or associates in Salt Lake County, Utah and credit union members can also invite their relatives to join, even if they do not associate in Salt Lake County.
+Membership in American United is open to anyone who lives, works, worships, or attends school, in Salt Lake and Tooele Counties, Utah and credit union members can also invite their relatives to join.

-As of the end of 2013, American United serves over 18,000 members, with eight branches in Utah and California.
+As of the September 2017, American United serves over 20,000 members, with ten branches in Utah and California.
 The credit union oversees all operations from its administrative office in West Jordan, Utah.

 American United and VAMCU:

 Originally founded in 1952 as the Fort Douglas VA Hospital Federal Credit Union, the credit union began serving members out of a small room inside the VA Medical Center in Salt Lake City, Utah.
 The primary focus of the credit union was to serve the employees of Fort Douglas and the VA Medical Center.
 The credit union quickly outgrew the small space and during the 1970s moved to the current location of the VAMCU branch, between buildings 4 and 5 on the VA Medical Center Campus.
 Later, a second floor was added to the building, which formerly served as the corporate offices for American United.